nongiga/academic-site/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a first-year PhD student at Columbia University's department of Systems Biology, and a recipient of the Open Philanthropy Project Early Career Funding.
 My research predominantly focuses on how to represent data collected in biology, such as genomes and proteomes, in a manner that makes their analysis easier.

 Previously, I was a student at Kishony Lab at the Technion, where I harnessed novel genomic approaches and big data to investigate how bacterial pathogens evolve upon recurring infections.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv-may2022.pdf" "newtab" >}}resumé{{< /staticref >}}.